 If you’re only planning on traveling occasionally with a gaming PC, then packing one in a suitcase or backpack and checking it at a baggage claim is probably the best option for you as long as your PC is within weight limitations for checked luggage.

 Though you can technically fly with a gaming pc, it’s not recommended.
 Flying with your gaming pc could put your device in a high-risk environment.
-The air pressure changes on a plane can damage both the battery and the monitor on your gaming PC.
+The air pressure changes on a plane can damage some components of the gaming PC and the monitor on your gaming PC.

 This damage may cause your device to overheat or break from being jostled around during the flight.
 Furthermore, long-term exposure to these conditions can also lead to some serious issues: permanent screen burn-in or even corrosion on battery terminals.